SirKero/Falcor/README.md

 		- For information about settings used see `Scenes\SceneSettings.csv`.
 	- All Falcor-supported scenes with emissive lights and spot/point lights are supported.

+## Examples
+- Example renders can be found under the `Images` folder.

 ## Render Passes
 | Graph | Description |
 |---|---|